jpnielsen/wavetables/README.md

 <h3>genwav_float.py</h3>

-Generates a wavetable of 2048 x 128 32 bit float of a sawtooth waveform, varying the symmetry from |\ to /\ to /|
+Generates a wavetable of 2048 x 128 x 32 bit float.

 Here shown in VCV RAck 2.beta.1
 Set to widt 2048 in right-click menu.